Chapter 18:

 I tried to sit up, but the moment I moved, a sharp, searing pain shot through my back.

 I turned my head slightly, careful not to aggravate my injury, and scanned the room.
 It was unmistakably the room I was living in for the last month.
-The scent of pine lingered faintly in the air—clean, calming.
+I could still smell the scent of pine lingered faintly in the air.

 Then I noticed her.